 Like the reading load for the course, the cost of required books for this seminar is considerable.
 Nevertheless, students should view the cost as an investment.
 These are either classic works in the subfield or valuable examples of Comparative Politics research.
-You can expect to read (or at least reference) many of them repeatedly during your academic career (e.g., as you write papers for other courses, as you prepare for your comprehensive exams, as you write your dissertation, and as you prepare lectures for your own classes).
-Besides the list of required books, we will read a number of scholarly articles and additional book chapters.
-In many cases, the articles complement the assigned books.
-Not only are the journal articles available through the University of Florida's library, they also are available electronically, which eases their acquisition and helps reduce costs.
+You can expect to read (or at least reference) many of them repeatedly during your academic career.

-I will make copies of book chapters available, most likely via UF's e-learning system, Canvas (https://lss.at.ufl.edu/).
+Besides the required books, we will read many scholarly articles and additional book chapters.
+The journal articles are available electronically for free through the University of Florida's library system, which eases their acquisition and helps reduce costs.
+I will make copies of book chapters available on Canvas.
 Some required books also may be available electronically via the UF library.
 If so, I will make them available using UF's Course Reserve system (https://ares.uflib.ufl.edu).